Away goals rule: Anomalies

 Since CONCACAF does not apply the away goals rule for goals scored in extra time, the game went to a penalty shootout, which Cruz Azul won 4–2.

 A similar situation occurred in the 2018 MLS Cup Playoffs, in the second leg of Seattle Sounders FC vs Portland Timbers.
-After both legs went 2-1, for a 3-3 aggregate (with equal away goals) after regulation time, the game went to extra time.
+After both legs went 2–1, for a 3–3 aggregate (with equal away goals) after regulation time, the game went to extra time.
 In extra time, both teams scored.
-At the end of extra time, the away team, Timbers, began to celebrate, assuming their away goal in extra time would break the tie; but the tournament did not apply the away goals rule to extra time goals, leading to a penalty shootout (which Timbers won 4-2).
+At the end of extra time, the away team, Timbers, began to celebrate, assuming their away goal in extra time would break the tie; but the tournament did not apply the away goals rule to extra time goals, leading to a penalty shootout (which Timbers won 4–2).

 The away goals rule can also apply to forfeited matches.
 Celtic lost their away tie to Legia Warsaw 4–1 in the 2014–15 UEFA Champions League third qualifying round.
 In their home leg, Legia brought on an ineligible player which automatically gave Celtic a 3–0 win.
 The forfeiture meant that the tie ended 4–4, meaning Celtic qualified to the next round, 1–0, on away goals.

 The away goals rule can also apply to matches played behind closed doors.
-For the 2019-20 and 2020-21 editions of the UEFA Champions League, although the away goals rule remained in place for these seasons, home advantage was nullified as a result of the COVID-19 pandemic having no home fans for support (empty stadiums) and even being forced to relocate their "home" to alternate venues, leading to UEFA deciding to abolish the away goals rule.
-Both legs of the 2020–21 UEFA Champions League Round of 16 contest between Porto and Juventus were played without fans in attendance due to the COVID-19 pandemic.
+For the 2019–20 and 2020–21 editions of the UEFA Champions League, although the away goals rule remained in place for these seasons, home advantage was nullified as a result of the COVID-19 pandemic having no home fans for support (empty stadiums) and even being forced to relocate their "home" to alternate venues, leading to UEFA deciding to abolish the away goals rule.
+Both legs of the 2020–21 UEFA Champions League round of 16 contest between Porto and Juventus were played without fans in attendance due to the COVID-19 pandemic.
 Porto won the first leg 2–1 at home and trailed the second leg by the same score after regulation.
 Both teams scored a goal in extra time and Porto went through, 2–1, on away goals.
-In the same 2020–21 season, the quarter-final between Bayern Munich and Paris Saint-Germain ended in a 3–3 draw on aggregate, but Paris Saint-Germain scored more away goals than Bayern Munich, 3–1, to qualify to the semi-finals.
+In the same 2020–21 season, the quarter-final between Bayern Munich and Paris Saint-Germain ended in a 3–3 draw on aggregate, but Paris Saint-Germain scored more away goals than Bayern Munich, 3–1, to qualify for the semi-finals.